inrotation/quest-submissions/README.md

 5. The type of resource displayed in the example is a String.

 6. 4 Errors in the provided code:
-	1. @ symbol (required to missing next to Jacob where:
+	1. The @ symbol is missing next to Jacob, where:

         		pub fun createJacob(): Jacob

 	2. there are two errors where:

 			let myJacob = Jacob()

-    a.) we create a new "Jacob" type by using the create keyword b.) the equal sign should be replaced by the move operator ( <- ), which must be used to move resources around
+    a.) we create a new "Jacob" type by using the create keyword; it is missing here.

+    b.) the equal sign should be replaced by the move operator (<-), which must be used to move resources around

   3. where: